Jean Capart: Career as museum curator

-Career as Professor of Egyptology
+Career as professor of Egyptology

-In 1902, he is made the first Belgian chair of Egyptology at the University of Liege.
+In 1902, he was made the first Belgian chair of Egyptology at the University of Liège.
 In 1910, the Institut Supérieur d'Histoire de l’Art et d'Archéologie was established and Capart was appointed as a professor.
 In 1929, he became an honorary professor, entrusting his teaching responsibilities to his student, Baudouin van de Walle.

 Excavations

 He was director of the El-Kab excavations from 1927 to 1929 and then 1945.